-Blog > Treatment Strategies > Mental Status Exam Cheat Sheet + Examples
+Blog > Documentation > Mental Status Exam Cheat Sheet + Examples

-Mental Status Exam Cheat Sheet + Examples and Templates
+Mental Status Exam Cheat Sheet (Free PDF) — Descriptors, Examples & Templates

 Accurate mental status exams (MSEs) are a core part of clinical documentation.
-This guide gives you a practical way to assess and record MSEs across all key domains, including mood, cognition, speech, insight, and more.
-You’ll get ready-to-use MSE examples, standardized phrases, and a downloadable cheat sheet you can apply in your notes right away.
+This guide gives you a practical, comprehensive reference for assessing and recording MSEs across all key domains — mood, cognition, speech, thought process, thought content, perception, insight, judgment, and more.
+You'll find ready-to-use descriptors, sample documentation phrases, complete MSE write-up examples, and a free downloadable cheat sheet you can apply in your notes right away.

 What You'll Learn